FAQ | America's Rifle Challenge

 My club is interested in hosting ARC matches.
 Where do we start?

-Start by getting your range team or club board to review the provisional ARC rulebook.
-Once you determine that your facility can safely host an ARC event with the level of quality you want to achieve for your membership or the general public, you can follow the steps to register your club’s sanctioned tournament.
+Start by getting your range team or club board to review the rulebook.
+Once you determine that your facility can safely host an ARC event with the level of quality you want to achieve for your membership or the general public, you can register your club’s sanctioned tournament.

-The program officially launches on August 4, 2025 nationwide.
-Although NRA membership and club NRA affiliation are not required, NRA-affiliated clubs and ranges will receive a significant discount on the activity fees for each event.
-In addition, clubs and ranges will have access to NRA resources, and members will support their Second Amendment Rights.
-If you have questions, send an email to [email protected].
+NRA membership and club NRA affiliation are not required.
+However, NRA-affiliated clubs and ranges receive a discount on the activity fees for each event.
+In addition, clubs and ranges will have access to NRA resources, and members will support their Second Amendment rights.
+Please have your board review our club PowerPoint presentation.
+If you have questions, email [email protected].

 My rifle isn’t an AR pattern rifle.
 Can I still participate?